DylanTre/ODH-Challenge-testing-data-quality-in-fields/ValidationComponent/documentation.md

 ## String Rules

 - `value_match:string_regex`: Validates if the string value matches the provided regex
-- `enum:list_string`: Validates if the string value matches one of provided ones in the list
+- `enum:array_string`: Validates if the string value matches one of the provided in the array

 Similar to `Number` rules, single rule example:
 ```json